-The guidelines are published for a three-month public consultation until 31.01.2018.
-They will be then finalised based on the outcomes of the consultation and translated into the official EU languages and published on the EBA website.
-The deadline for competent authorities to report whether they comply with the guidelines will be two months after the publication of the translations.
-The EBA aims to finalise the proposed guidelines during the first quarter of 2018, taking into account the comments received during the consultation and as currently foreseen, the application date will be in the second quarter of 2018.
+The guidelines were published for a three-month public consultation, which ended in February 2018.
+They incorporate the outcomes of the consultation and will be translated into the official EU languages and published on the EBA website.
+The deadline for competent authorities to report whether or not they comply with the guidelines will be two months after the publication of the translations.
+The application date will be in 2019.

-3. Background and rationale
+Background and rationale

-The EBA is mandated to foster sound and effective supervision across the EU arising from the requirements specified in Directive 2013/36/EU and more generally from its obligations under its founding regulation (Regulation (EU) No 1093/2010).
+The EBA is mandated to foster sound and effective supervision across the EU arising from the requirements specified in Directive 2013/36/EU and more generally from its obligations under its founding regulation (Regulation (EU) No 1093/2010, the EBA Regulation).

-The relevant provisions legally supporting the issuance of the revised guidelines are the provisions of Articles 100 (2) of Directive 2013/36/EU, Article 16 of the EBA Regulation and the relevant principles set out in Regulation (EU) No 575/2013 and Directive 2013/36/EU.
+The relevant provisions legally supporting the issuance of the revised guidelines are the provisions of Article 16 of the EBA Regulation and the relevant principles set out in Regulation (EU) No 575/2013 and Directive 2013/36/EU.

-Article 16 of Regulation (EU) No 1093/2010 provides that the EBA shall, with a view to establishing consistent, efficient and effective supervisory practices within the ESFS, and to ensuring the common, uniform and consistent application of Union law, issue guidelines and recommendations addressed to competent authorities or financial institutions.
+Article 16 of Regulation (EU) No 1093/2010 provides that the EBA shall, with a view to establishing consistent, efficient and effective supervisory practices within the European System of Financial Supervision (ESFS), and to ensuring the common, uniform and consistent application of Union law, issue guidelines and recommendations addressed to competent authorities or financial institutions.

-Institutions are required to take a forward-looking view in their risk management, strategic planning, capital planning and liquidity planning as part of their internal capital adequacy assessment process required by Article 73 of Directive 2013/36/EU.
-One of the tools institutions can use to facilitate this forward-looking perspective in risk management is stress testing.
+Institutions are required to take a forward-looking view in their risk management, strategic planning, capital planning and liquidity planning as part of their internal capital adequacy assessment process (ICAAP) required by Article 73 of Directive 2013/36/EU.
+One of the tools that institutions can use to facilitate this forward-looking perspective in risk management is stress testing.

-Since 2010, when the CEBS Guidelines on Stress Testing were issued, there have been a number of developments in stress testing with regard to its methodologies and usage.
-The financial crisis and several negative events in the financial sector since 2010 highlighted significant lessons in relation to stress testing practices.
-Supervisory expectations of institutions' stress testing practices have developed in light of the recent experience both within the EU and beyond.
+Since 2010, when the CEBS Guidelines on stress testing (GL32) were issued, there have been a number of developments in stress testing with regard to its methodologies and usage.
+The financial crisis and several negative events in the financial sector since 2010 have highlighted significant lessons in relation to stress testing practices.
+Supervisory expectations in relation to institutions' stress testing practices have changed in light of this recent experience both within and beyond the EU.
 Several important conclusions were drawn from the 2013 EBA peer review on the implementation of the stress testing guidelines.
-The aim of the peer review performed by the EBA was to assess and compare the effectiveness of the supervisory activities related to the review of credit institutions' own stress testing programmes across the EU, as well as the implementation of related provisions by competent authorities.
-In particular the results of the peer review suggested that all competent authorities' organisational and resource models had benefits, however, irrespective of the model, dedicated stress testing technical experts should have been involved.
-Competent authorities often focused on the largest institutions in their respective jurisdictions, and devoted far less attention to other institutions.
-Very few competent authorities required reverse stress testing, and when they did, it was often as part of a recovery planning only.
+The aim of the peer review performed by the EBA was to assess and compare the effectiveness of the supervisory activities related to the review of credit institutions' own stress testing programmes/frameworks across the EU, as well as the implementation of related provisions by competent authorities1.
+In particular the results of the peer review suggested that all competent authorities' organisational and resource models had benefits; however, irrespective of the model, dedicated technical experts in stress testing should have been involved.
+Competent authorities have often focused on the largest institutions in their respective jurisdictions, and devoted far less attention to other institutions.
+Very few competent authorities required reverse stress testing, and, when they did, it was often only as part of recovery planning.
 Moreover, the incorporation of the outcomes of stress testing into the supervisory review and evaluation process (SREP) and the joint decision process on institution-specific prudential requirements for cross-border groups was handled differently across jurisdictions.
-Many of the assessed competent authorities have shown evidence of substantial work on top-down stress testing, from both a micro- and macro-prudential perspective.
+Many of the competent authorities assessments have shown evidence of substantial work on top-down stress testing, from both a micro- and a macroprudential perspective.